idexus/Sharp.UI/doc/bindingconverters.md

 # Binding Converters

-This code is an example of how to use binding converters in `Sharp.UI`.
+This code is an example of how to use binding converters in `CodeMarkup.Maui`.

 A `CollectionView` is defined and for each item in the `Numbers` list, a label is created with text equal to the value of the item.
 The `BackgroundColor` property of the label is bound to the item using the `Convert` method, which takes in a function that converts the value of the item (an integer) to a color.
 In this case, the function checks if the number is even or odd, and returns either `Colors.White` or `Colors.Black` based on the result.